-The first instance civil courts consist of local magistrates' courts for minor litigation for claims up to the value of €10,000 and district courts for claims of more than €10,000.
+The first instance civil courts consist of district courts.
 In addition to these general jurisdictions, there are specialised jurisdictions whose competencies are limited by the legislature, including the commercial courts and the labour courts.
-The persons in charge of deciding cases in these two jurisdictions are not professional judges; rather, they are judges elected by their peers.
+The persons in charge of deciding cases in these two jurisdictions are not professional judges; they are judges elected by their peers.
 Merchants registered with the French Commercial Register are elected for the commercial courts, while employers and employees are elected for the Labour Relations Board.

-The majority of cases tried in the first instance may be decided again by a new jurisdiction (court of appeal) (except cases judged 'in the first and last instance', which are only subject to review proceedings on matters of law at the Court of Cassation (Supreme Court)).
-The court of appeal is responsible for retrying the entire case on matters of fact and law, thus offering each party the possibility that its case may be tried a second time.
+Most cases tried in the first instance may be decided again by a new jurisdiction (court of appeal).
+The court of appeal is responsible for retrying the entire case on matters of fact and law, offering each party the possibility that its case may be tried a second time.

-A final extraordinary appeal lies to the Court of Cassation for district court decisions of first and last instance or decisions of the court of appeal.
-The Court of Cassation solely evaluates the law, and verifies whether lower courts observed laws and procedures.
+A final extraordinary appeal is given by the Court of Cassation for district court decisions of first and last instance or decisions of the court of appeal.
+The Court of Cassation solely evaluates the law and verifies whether lower courts observed laws and procedures.
 The Court of Cassation may annul the judgment if the procedural rules were breached or if the law was improperly applied.